connectivecpp/chops-net-ip/README.md

 - Martin Moene is a C++ expert and member and former editor of accu-org, His Github site is https://github.com/martinmoene.
 Martin provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards.
 These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C++ 17) as well as `std::ring_span` (C++ 20, most likely).
 He also has multiple other useful repositories including an implementation of the C++ Guideline Support Library (GSL).

-- Kirk Shoop is a C++ expert, particularly in the area of asynchronous design, and has presented multiple years for CppCon.
+- Kirk Shoop is a C++ expert, particularly in the area of asynchronous design, and has presented multiple times at CppCon.
 His Github site is https://github.com/kirkshoop.

 - Vittorio Romeo is a blog author and C++ expert.
 His web site is https://vittorioromeo.info/ and his Github site is https://github.com/SuperV1234.
 Vittorio's blog is excellent and well worth reading.